sethmiles/simple-inheritance/README.md

 Simple-Inheritance
 ==================

-Simple methods for writing extensible JavaScript classes.
+Class.js is a simple method for writing fully extensible JavaScript classes.

 #How It Works